RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-15-Why-I-hate-Windows.md

 If you change sound devices, open applications won't change.
 They need to be closed or reset to change devices.

 That can be _exceptionally_ annoying.

+## ASIO panels

+When needing to adjust audio interface parameters inside of a DAW, Windows applications require you to open an ASIO control panel.
+None of these control panels work similarly or have a similar design, or even give you access to the same types of parameters.

+I switch interfaces relatively often and it can be somewhat annoying to have to switch my expectations of what I can do inside a control panel.

+I have also rented situations where changing buffer sizes in the ASIO panel does not actually change the buffer size in the host.

 # Files